onnx/onnx/docs/Operators.md

 <dt><tt>data</tt> : T</dt>
 <dd>The input data as Tensor.</dd>
 <dt><tt>ratio</tt> (optional) : T1</dt>
 <dd>The ratio of random dropout, with value in [0, 1).
 If this input was not set, or if it was set to 0, the output would be a simple copy of the input.
-If it's non-zero, output will be a random dropout of input, which is typically the case during training.</dd>
+If it's non-zero, output will be a random dropout of the scaled input, which is typically the case during training.</dd>
 </dl>

 #### Outputs (1 - 2)